 Don’t let ‘proper’ composition rules constrain your photography choices.
 This is especially true of reflection photography.

-Some of photography’s most common rules are the rule of thirds, and not placing either your subject or the horizon in the centre of the image.
+Some of photography’s most common rules are the rule of thirds, and not placing either your subject or the horizon in the center of the image.
 When it comes to reflections, however, you’ll want to do exactly what these rules tell you not to.

 This is due to the precise and almost ‘geometric’ nature of natural reflections.